 For all the effort devoted to developing this mission, my search suffered a series of setbacks before I retreated from mission guidance to simply securing a job to help pay the bills.
 Having tweaked our lifestyle to balance our means with our needs, we are doing OK now.
 Meanwhile, I emotionally vacillate between simply being content and wondering whether God has something more in mind for me.

-This “Detours” book was recommended by a friend, prompting me to consider that my personal mission statement may speaks more toward my life in general than my career in particular.
+This “Detours” book was recommended by a friend, prompting me to consider that my personal mission statement may speak more toward my life in general than my career in particular.
 Indeed, experiences and detours have altered my perspective.

 Noted Evans, “it took forty years in the wilderness to develop Moses” and “Abraham was on a twenty-five year detour...The greatest apostle in the New Testament, Paul, went on a three-year detour to the desert” before launching fully into ministry.
 Then we have the convoluted story between Joseph’s dream at age 17 and being elevated by Pharaoh to prepare Egypt for famine…